dionysos-dev/Dionysos.jl/examples/literate/generated/literate_gol_lazar_belta.md

 ```
 The goal is to take the state vector toward a target set **XT** by visiting one of the squares
 **A** or **B** and avoiding the obstacles **O1** and **O2**
-First let us include the file defining the hybrid system and  suitable solver for this problem
+First let us include the files defining the hybrid system and suitable solvers for this problem

 ```julia
 include("../gol_lazar_belta.jl");